hsiaoyu-chou/markdown-cv/index.md

 # Hsiao-Yu Chou
 <div id="webaddress">
 <a href="littlefishchou.cs03g@g2.nctu.edu.tw">littlefishchou.cs03g@g2.nctu.edu.tw</a>
+<div>+1(650)237-9455</div>
 </div>

 ## Summary
 Software engineer with 1+ years in ecommerce and 3+ years experience in advertising and marketing domain.
 Experience in designing, developing and maintaining scalable applications.
 Work with Scrum Agile Methodology.
 Fast learner.
-Strong trobuleshooting and problem solving skills with analytical mindset.
+Strong troubleshooting and problem solving skills with analytical mindset.

 ## Experience
 `Jun.
 2021 to Aug.
 2022`
 __Software Engineer - Digital River__
-- Clarify and reslove requirements from clients.
+- Clarify and resolve requirements from clients.
 Design and implement solutions to enhance shopper experiences.
 - Enhance Offer APIs.
 Clarify the capabilities and usages.
 Improve current APIs and create new APIs to provide more functionalities.

 `Dec.
 2017 to Jun.
 2021`